zimoluo/flying-kawarage/README.md

 # flying-kawarage
 Flying Kawarage text for Google search pages.
+Ported from a private project.